 8. The Only Certainty Is Uncertainty.

 Did this article stimulate any interesting thoughts within you?
-Do you have any experiences or insights of your own to share?
+Or do you have any experiences or insights of your own to share about the truths of life?
 I look forward to reading some of the paradoxes you have discovered in your own life below!